The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch vectors

 \end{lemma}

-\begin{proof} Without loss of generality, we position the lift of $\alpha^L$ depicted in \cref{fig:doublespiral} with endpoints placed at $0$ and $\infty$ and with a lift of the $h_4$ segment joined to $i$ on the right of the lift of $\alpha$ (see \cref{fig:holonomy}).
-We obtain the holonomy matrix for $\gamma$ by composing the matrices corresponding to the following sequence of transformations: \begin{enumerate} \item hyperbolically translate along the lift of $\alpha^L$ by $l^L$, so that the endpoint of the lift of $h_1$ is now placed at $i$; \item rotate by $\pi$ around $i$, so that the lift of $h_1$ is now placed to the right of $i$ on the lift of $\alpha^L$; \item parabolically translate along the lift of $h_1$, so that the shared endpoint of $h_1$ and $h_2$ is now placed at $i$; \item rotate by $\pi$ so that the lift of $h_2$ is now to the left of $i$; \item parabolically translate along the lift of $h_2$, so that the shared endpoint of the respective lifts of $h_2$ and $\alpha^R$ is positioned at $i$; \item hyperbolically translate along the lift of $\alpha^R$ by $l^R$, so that the endpoint of the lift of $h_3$ is now placed at $i$; \item rotate by $\pi$ around $i$, so that the lift of $h_3$ is now placed to the right of $i$ on the lift of $\alpha^R$; \item parabolically translate along the lift of $h_3$, so that the shared endpoint of $h_3$ and $h_4$ is now placed at $i$; \item rotate by $\pi$ so that the lift of $h_4$ is now to the left of $i$; \item parabolically translate along the lift of $h_4$, so that the shared endpoint of the respective lifts of $h_4$ and $\alpha^R$ is positioned at $i$.
-This results in a $\gamma$-translate of our initial configuration. \end{enumerate}
+\begin{proof} We lift $\alpha^L$ to a geodesic with endpoints at $0$ and $\infty$, and $h_4$ to a segment joined to $i$ on the right of the lift of $\alpha^L$ (see \cref{fig:holonomy}).
+We obtain the holonomy matrix for $\gamma_m$ by composing the matrices corresponding to the following sequence of transformations: \begin{enumerate} \item hyperbolically translate along the lift of $\alpha^L$ by $l^L$, so that the endpoint of the lift of $h_1$ is now placed at $i$; \item rotate by $\pi$ around $i$, so that the lift of $h_1$ is now placed to the right of $i$ on the lift of $\alpha^L$; \item parabolically translate along the new lift of $h_1$, so that the shared endpoint of $h_1$ and $h_2$ is now placed at $i$; \item rotate by $\pi$ around $i$ so that the new lift of $h_2$ is now to the left of $i$; \item parabolically translate along the lift of $h_2$, so that the shared endpoint of the respective lifts of $h_2$ and $\alpha^R$ is positioned at $i$; \item hyperbolically translate along the lift of $\alpha^R$ by $l^R$, so that the endpoint of the lift of $h_3$ is now placed at $i$; \item rotate by $\pi$ around $i$, so that the lift of $h_3$ is now placed to the right of $i$ on the lift of $\alpha^R$; \item parabolically translate along the lift of $h_3$, so that the shared endpoint of $h_3$ and $h_4$ is now placed at $i$; \item rotate by $\pi$ so that the lift of $h_4$ is now to the left of $i$; and \item parabolically translate along the lift of $h_4$, so that the shared endpoint of the respective lifts of $h_4$ and $\alpha^R$ is positioned at $i$.
+This results in a $\gamma_m$-translate of our initial configuration. \end{enumerate}

-Putting all of these matrices together (ordered from right to left), we obtain:
+Putting together the matrices (ordered from right to left), we obtain: